 One of best parts about an Oregon summer is the abundance of wild blackberries, aka marionberries, that grow everywhere.
-I’ve found them on the road leading up to my street, the neighbors have a huge patch in their backyard, and I even have some small plants beginning to grow in my own backyard.
+I’ve found them on the road leading up to my street, the neighbors have a huge patch in their backyard, and I even have some beginning to grow in my own backyard.

-As a lover of seasonally fresh ingredients, I have definitely picked my fair share and have been coming up with creative ways to use them all summer long.
+As a lover of seasonally fresh ingredients, I have picked my fair share and have been coming up with creative ways to use them all summer long.
 I have many blackberry recipes to share, but I want to start with these wild blackberry muffins with lemon glaze.

 When testing this recipe I played with both fresh and frozen wild blackberries.
 The fresh ones have a firmer texture and, if not over mixed, will give you the results you see in the photo where you can clearly see wild blackberry and muffin.